 Introduction

-Summer can be one of the most productive times in a UK vegetable garden, but it is also when small problems show themselves quickly.
+Summer can be productive in a UK vegetable garden, but it is also when crops can go off track quickly.

 - Seeds drying out before they germinate